mh2753/cassata-io/README.md

 # cassata-io

 ## Introduction
-Cassata is a simple, light-weight, persistent, multi-tenant _Event Scheduler_ as a service.
-Essentially, it allows an application to schedule an HTTP request (called an _event_) to be sent in the future to a specified URL
+Cassata is a simple, light-weight, persistent, multi-tenant _**HTTP Request Scheduler**_ as a service.
+Essentially, it allows an application to schedule an HTTP request (called an _event_) to be sent in the future to a specified URL.

+## Components
 The scheduler is made up of a _Service_ that accepts requets from clients, a _Datastore_ (currently MySQL) that persists these requests and a _Worker_ that processes expired events.
 All these components can be run and scaled independently of each other.

-## Components
-Cassata has three components: Service, Worker and the Datastore.

 **Service** is a Dropwizard based service that accepts requests to schedule/unschedule events via http endpoints and persists them in the datastore.
 (See API definition below)